rwyates/portfolio/README.md

 ## Project Summaries
 ### NYC Collision Patterns by Income Level (TDSP)
-Also known as the NEBDHub & NSDC Transportation Data Science Project (TDSP), this project was part of an open collaborative project with the Northeast Big Data Innovation Hub and U.S. Department of Transportation, where I analyzed NYC motor vehicle collision data to understand patterns in traffic accidents and identify potential safety improvements.
-I analyzed various aspects of the data, from common contributing factors to how accident rates change throughout the day and across different neighborhoods.
-I also utilized U.S Census Bureau to combine collision data with demographic and income data to gain insights on the demographics of where the collisions took place
+Also known as the NEBDHub & NSDC Transportation Data Science Project (TDSP), this project is part of an open collaborative effort led by the Northeast Big Data Innovation Hub and U.S. Department of Transportation, where I analyzed NYC motor vehicle collision data to understand patterns in vehicle collisions and identify potential safety improvements.
+My analysis covered multiple aspects of traffic safety, from identifying common contributing factors to tracking how collision rates fluctuate throughout the day across different neighborhoods.
+I then utilized U.S. Census Bureau income and demographic data with the collision data, seeking to gain insights on potential connections between neighborhood demographics, income levels, and collision causes.

 Datasets Used:
 1. NEW YORK POLICE DEPARTMENT.
 (2023).
 MOTOR VEHICLE COLLISIONS CRASH DATA.
 NYC OPENDATA.
 2. U.S. CENSUS BUREAU.
 (2023).
 AMERICAN COMMUNITY SURVEY 5-YEAR ESTIMATES.

-Key Skills Demonstrated:
+Skills Used:
 * Python data analysis (mainly pandas for data wrangling and statsmodels for time series work)
 * Data visualization using seaborn and matplotlib
 * Time series analysis to understand crash patterns and seasonal trends
 * Geospatial analysis to map high-risk areas (using folium)

-Project Visualization:
 ![Alt text](NYC%20Collision%20Patterns%20by%20Income%20Level%20(TDSP)/TDSP%20Posterboard.jpg)